canvasxyz/canvas/docs/index.md

 <div :class="$style.mainInner">

-Canvas is a peer-to-peer database, like a local-first Firebase or InstantDB.
+Canvas is a peer-to-peer database, like a local-first Firebase or InstantDB, that lets you write entire applications without leaving your frontend.

-Write entire applications without leaving your frontend.
-Get the guarantees of local-first software, with the programmability of a traditional backend, and usability of a modern web database.
+Get the guarantees of local-first software, the programmability of a traditional backend, and the usability of a modern web database.

 </div>